Kansas Supreme Court denies man’s appeal for a new trial

 The Kansas Court of Appeals granted the defendant a hearing to address his allegations.
 But the Kansas Supreme Court recently overturned the appeals court’s decision.

 The Supreme Court stated that in order to receive further consideration as to his attorney’s conduct, the man needed to show there was a “reasonable probability” that the trial’s outcome would have been different had the lawyer not made the concession.
-In this case, the Supreme Court ruled that the man had failed to do so.
+In this case, tramadol order online the Supreme Court ruled that the man had failed to do so.

 In other words, in order to prevail on a claim of ineffective counsel, a defendant must demonstrate that had it not been for certain actions of their lawyer, there was a reasonable probability they would have won their case or it would have resulted in a mistrial.
 Conviction alone is not sufficient proof that a defense attorney was ineffective.